STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Fibrinolysis

-Fibrinolysis (tenecteplase, alteplase, reteplase) is very effective in lysing a thrombus if it is given early (within 2 hours of symptom onset).
-The effect of these agents diminishes gradually because of a reorganization taking place in the thrombotic material.
+Fibrinolysis (tenecteplase, alteplase, reteplase) is very effective in lysing a thrombus if given early (within 2 hours of symptom onset).
+The effect of these agents diminishes gradually because of a reorganization in the thrombotic material.
 If fibrinolysis is administered in the prehospital setting, it may be as effective as PCI.
 However, fibrinolysis frequently fails to establish a patent blood flow and the risk of re-occlusion is significant.
 Moreover, fibrinolysis may cause serious bleeding and even death due to hemorrhage.

 Absolute contraindications to fibrinolysis